cUSDC (CUSDC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cUSDC Historical Price

-According to the latest data gathered on cUSDC live price page, the current price of cUSDC is 0.02480963USD.
-The circulating supply of cUSDC(CUSDC) is 1.41B CUSDC , giving it a market capitalization of $35.06M.
+According to the latest data gathered on cUSDC live price page, the current price of cUSDC is 0.02481696USD.
+The circulating supply of cUSDC(CUSDC) is 1.34B CUSDC , giving it a market capitalization of $33.23M.

 The cUSDC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CUSDC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.